-If you are looking for a specific digital content online, both public and copyrighted, peer-to-peer file sharing using a BitTorrent client quickly comes into the picture once the traditional search engines (Google, Yahoo) fail to deliver what you need.
+If you are looking for a specific digital content online, both public and copyrighted, peer-to-peer file sharing using a BitTorrent client such as Vuze Azureus quickly comes into the picture once the traditional search engines (Google, Yahoo) fail to deliver what you need.
 What missing with Vuze Azureus and all other BitTorrent clients is an automatic and flexible mechanism to find and locate new contents without having to visit torrent sites and not having to download or upload anything.

 It would be great if there is an automatic mechanism through which to find new content.
 One that simply works with almost no effort.
 It neither involves visiting a torrent index site nor requires any kind of keyword search.
-One that would find new contents available from large peer-to-peer networks such as the BitTorrent mainline DHT and the Vuze DHT, the current trending and the latest and greatest based on the activities of other most active users.
-This automatic mechanism, in a sense, is similar to the "suggested video” feature on YouTube which displays a list of somewhat related videos next to the one you selected for viewing based upon certain ranking criteria.
-You save yourself a great deal of time and resources to look for new and even find unexpected contents since the work has already been done for you by your peers.
+One that would find new contents available from large peer-to-peer networks such as the BitTorrent mainline DHT and the Vuze DHT (Distributed Hash Table), the current trending and the latest and greatest based on the activities of other most active users.
+This automatic mechanism, in a sense based upon certain ranking criteria, is similar to the "suggested video” feature on YouTube which displays a list of somewhat related videos next to the one you selected for viewing.
+You save yourself a great deal of time and resources to look for new and may even find unexpected contents since the work has already been done for you by your peers.

 Fortunately, this mechanism already exists.

 Almost all new contents in many languages and locales are available to acquire from two large BitTorrent networks: the mainline DHT and the Vuze DHT network.
 The mainline DHT can have more than several hundred millions to billions of users worldwide at a time.
 The Vuze DHT network is a lot smaller but can also have millions of users at a time.
-Contents are mostly illegally distributed motion pictures, TV shows, pirated music tracks, cracked software applications and utilities, ripped adult movies from websites or recorded media, specialty genre such as Anime, copyrighted books and publication stored in files of compressed digital format, noteably files with the extension pdf and epub.
+Contents are mostly illegally distributed motion pictures

-These snapshots are available in database files to enable further analysis by any relational database engine.
+6. History of DHT network activities, both Vuze and Mainline networks.
+These tools are designed to provide snapshots of trading activities of top peers appeared worldwide on both the Mainline and Vuze DHT networks.
+The duration of each snapshot is approximately from four to six weeks.
+These snapshots are made available in database files to enable further analysis by any relational database engine.
 By investigating the contents that are actively traded without downloading or uploading anything, one can have a very good idea of "what's new", "what's available", and "who is doing what" without having to deal with search engines, torrent sites, abusive feeds, potential legal issues, regional blockage to access, while being completely anonymous.
 Customized algorithms can be developed to define related and suggested contents.